 As with Greek religion, Roman religion was not aimed at meeting private spiritual needs – it was a public, outward thing.
 As time went by, new religions and cults became popular in the Roman world: the Eleusian Mysteries and cult of Orpheus from Greece; the cult of the Egyptian goddess Isis; the religion of Mithras, from Iran (beyond the empire); and later, Christianity.

-Despite (or because of?) often fierce persecution, Christianity spread around the empire, and by the third century Christians probably made up a sizable minority of the population.
-However, it was the conversion to Christianity of the emperor Constantine, and the favor bestowed on the Christian Church by succeeding emperors, that turned it into the most popular religion in the empire.
-In the Later Roman Empire it was made the official religion of the empire, a development which would have a huge impact on the future history of Europe.
+Despite (or because of?) often fierce persecution, Christianity spread around the empire, and by the Third century Christians probably made up a sizable minority of the population.
+However, it would be the conversion to Christianity of the emperor Constantine, and the favor bestowed on the Christian Church by succeeding emperors, that turned it into the most popular religion in the empire.